“Where should I get my domain registered? and “where should I get my website hosted?” are two of the most common questions people ask me all the time.

 The Difference Between “domain registration” and “website hosting.”

 - Website hosting: That’s the service you need to house the content of your website that will be connected to your domain name.
-Your web hosting company holds all the files, images, audio, PDFs, or any other kind of media you have on your website.
-It also houses your web content, i.e. your web pages and blog posts.
+Your web hosting company holds all the files, text, images, audio, PDFs, or any other kind of media you have on your website.
+It also holds your web content, i.e. your web pages and blog posts.
 And most webhosting companies also hold your email that you would get at your domain name. i.e. “[email protected]” vs. “[email protected]”

 Think of the Domain Registration as the “Sign” on the Store (house), and the Web Hosting as the “Building” that holds all the content of your website.
 I use the metaphor of a store with a sign on it.
 It’s the simplest visual that I can think of that conveys the situation.

 While it’s possible to register your domain and have your website hosted with the same company, I choose not to do that.
-And here is why.
+And here is why…

 Changing Domain Registration

-However, if you already have your domain registration and web hosting with the same company, I don’t recommend going through a hassle of changing that now since switching domain registrars is not a straightforward task.
+However, if you already have your domain registration and web hosting with the same company, I don’t recommend going through the hassle of changing that now since switching domain registrars is not a straightforward task.
 For now, I just wanted you to understand the differences between domain registration and website site hosting so that you can make an informed decision when building new websites in the future.

 Registered Domain Name (BEFORE You Build Your Site)

 If all this sounds confusing, you are not alone, especially when you are new to creating a website!